-Good samaritans break truck windows to free driver having medical emergency on Atlanta interstate
+Good Samaritans break truck windows to free driver having medical emergency on Atlanta interstate

-ATLANTA — A heartstopping scene along the downtown connector was captured on video as good Samaritans sprung into action to save a man suffering a medical emergency behind the wheel of a truck.
+ATLANTA — A heart-stopping scene along the Downtown Connector was captured on video as good Samaritans jumped into action to save a man suffering a medical emergency behind the wheel of a truck.

 The situation unfolded Sunday afternoon when a truck was moving slowly down the interstate, heading north past Georgia State University's football stadium.